RecA

-RecA is a 38 kilodalton protein essential for the repair and maintenance of DNA.
-A RecA structural and functional homolog has been found in every species in which one has been seriously sought and serves as an archetype for this class of homologous DNA repair proteins.
+RecA is a 38 kilodalton protein essential for the repair and maintenance of DNA in bacteria.
+Structural and functional homologs to RecA have been found in all kingdoms of life.
+RecA serves as an archetype for this class of homologous DNA repair proteins.
 The homologous protein is called RAD51 in eukaryotes and RadA in archaea.

 RecA has multiple activities, all related to DNA repair.
-In the bacterial SOS response, it has a co-protease function in the autocatalytic cleavage of the LexA repressor and the λ repressor.
+In the bacterial SOS response, it functions as a co-protease in the autocatalytic cleavage of the LexA repressor and the λ repressor.